Agin-DropDisco/Sample-Figment/README.md

 * How to create and test contract calls
 * How to run unit-testing for smart contracts
 * How to verify a smart contract
-* How to create Root chain smart contract:: refers to either Goerli or Ethereum Mainnet
+* How to create Root chain smart contract:: refers to either Goerli or Ethereum Mainnet ( new idea )
-* How to create Custom Child chain smart contract:: refers to either Matic Mumbai or Matic Matic Mainnet
+* How to create Custom Child chain smart contract:: refers to either Matic Mumbai or Matic Matic Mainnet ( new idea )
-* How to Transfer of assets from Ethereum/Goerli to Matic/Mumbai and back using MataMask
+* How to Transfer of assets from Ethereum/Goerli to Matic/Mumbai and back using MataMask ( new idea )
 #### Bridge
 * How to transfer ERC-20 assets to Polygon using Polygon PoS Bridge ( Root Token --> Child Token)
 #### DEFI